ZF Http Cache

 As a rule of thumb, avoid as much as possible using anonymous functions since it prevents you from caching your configuration.

-The top-level configuration key for user configuration of this module is zf-http-cache.
+The top-level configuration key for user configuration of this module is zf-http-cache

-The config/module.config.php file contains a self-explanative example of configuration.
+file contains a self-explanative example of configuration.

 Key: controllers

-The controllers key is utilized for mapping any of
+key is utilized for mapping any of

-• a route name
+- a route name

-• a concatenated controller::action
+- a concatenated

-• a controller
+- a controller

-• a regexp
+- a regexp

-• a wildcard
+- a wildcard

 Each is case sensitive, and will map one or more HTTP methods to the cache header configuration specific to the given rule.